 The service is fully inclusive of transport to and from North Wales, tuition, equipment and specialist clothing, full board and lodging.

 Educational Visits Guidance and Advice

-The service, through the Educational Visits Adviser based in Coventry, provides comprehensive support, guidance, training and opportunities to all schools and establishments.
-It also provides support to Academies through individual Service Level Agreements.
+The service, through the Educational Visits Adviser based in Coventry, provides comprehensive support, guidance, training and opportunities to all academies, schools and establishments.

 The Government’s Learning Outside the Classroom Manifesto supports and encourages educational visits, and the Government wants to make it easier for teachers/workers to take young people outside their normal learning environment.
 The Outdoor Education Service in Coventry exists to enable this by providing advice and specific training to any establishment or member of staff, and through its strategic role directing The Coventry Experience Strategy.

 The service runs the following training courses relevant to educational visits: